NasaTigyr/dotfiles/README.md

 You have to create an ssh key and connect it to your github. ssh-keygen (use the man page if you have the guts..., or just go use chatgpt or some other shit)>

+Vim custom keymaps:
+    y  - copies into the "ay
+    py - pastes from the "ay
+    yp - copies into the "+y (from the pc clipboard) pp - pastes into the "+y (from the pc clipboard)

 Learn how to use vim!!!
 To learn:
 -Fuzzy Finder: